kristiker/source1import/README.md

 # source1import
 Set of scripts for importing Source 1 assets such as materials, models, and particle effects into Source 2.
 Inspired by Valve's own import utility also named source1import.

-The main difference is this one is open source so you can customize it (e.g. use different shader sets).
+The main difference is this one is open source so you can customize it (i.e. use different shader sets).

 Based off of [source2utils](https://github.com/AlpyneDreams/source2utils).